macarthur-lab/matchbox/README.md

 * Gene based matching is the current primary matching strategy. (if 2 individuals have at least 1 gene in common, it is considered a match).

 * Phenotype matching is done as a secondary step to help narrow down initial search via genotypes.(not implemented yet).
 Though we are in the process of adding in phenotype-only based matching in the absence of genotype information.

+* If the matched result patient has the same ID as the query patient, it won't be sent back.
+In these cases it is assumed that the result and the query -for some reason- are the same patient.

 ## Data model notes